-Denver Department of Public Health and Environment (DDPHE) inspects and regulates marijuana food and infused product facilities consistent with other food facilities in Denver using the Denver Food Establishment Regulations.
+Denver Department of Public Health & Environment (DDPHE) inspects and regulates marijuana food and infused product facilities consistent with other food facilities in Denver using the Denver Food Establishment Regulations.

 For more information on the City's approach to the management of marijuana, visit Denvergov.org/MarijuanaInfo.